UBCC3/ACCDB-fullcalculations/README.md

 3. No support files for compute clusters
 4. Didn't extract the runtime
 5. Units didn't match the source units of the study
+6. Calculation of multiple DFTs differing only in dispersion is very inefficient as it requires a full SCF cycle

 Our goal is to evaluate new DFTs (or, at least, newly implemented in the software) against a reference database.
 Hence, we needed the full calculation to be completed in a reproducible manner.